The UoPeople CompSci Curriculum Guide

 There are 5 terms per year.
 P/T studies is 1 course per term and F/T is 2 courses per term, depending on your academic standing you can register for more.
 Most courses are 3 credits, consist of 8 weeks of lessons/assignments/quizzes, and the 9th week is the final exam.
 You can also apply for a leave of absence to take a term or more off.

 This means you can finish a BSc in 2 years if you take a F/T course load but some of the courses require an enormous amount of work you may wish to start P/T like I did and switch to F/T later.
+Do not under estimate the hours you'll need to put in doing courses like calculus and college algebra.

 How it works